How to Apply for Passport Without NOC (No Objection Certificate)?

 6. It may be noted that the following provisions will remain applicable as mentioned below:

 e.
-The validity of the documents mentioned at para-3 will be six months from date of issue.
+The validity of the documents mentioned in para-3 will be six months from the date of issue.

 8. Ministries of the Central Government, and the State Governments/ Union Territories are requested to circulate these instructions to all the employees working under them, including those in attached and subordinate offices, and statutory bodies.